nus-cs2103/website-base/admin/project-deliverables.md

   Note that CS2101 demo requirements may differ.
 Different context → Different requirements.
 * **Showcase how the feature improves the user’s life** rather than simply describe each feature.
 * **Rehearse the steps well** and ensure you can do a smooth demo. ==Find a [_golden path_](https://www.ibtimes.co.uk/sleight-hand-white-lies-bottle-scotch-how-apple-pulled-off-first-iphone-launch-1600085) and stick to it==.
 Poor quality demos can affect your grade.
 * **Don’t waste time repeating things the target audience already knows.** e.g. no need to say things like "We are students from NUS, SoC".
+* **No need to introduce next presenter** at the end of your part, as the next speaker is supposed to self-introduce anyway.

 #### <span class="badge badge-info">Demo</span> <span class="text-info">Special circumstances</span>